AMorgaut/wakanda-node/doc_node/process.markdown

 ## process.setgid(id)

-Note: this function is only available on POSIX platforms (i.e. not Windows, Android)
+Note: this function is only available on POSIX platforms (i.e. not Windows)

 Sets the group identity of the process.
 (See setgid(2).)
 This accepts either a numerical ID or a groupname string.
 If a groupname is specified, this method